pedro/heroku-mongo-sync/README.markdown

 This is a plugin for the Heroku command line, adding commands to sync your local and production mongo databases.

+It was tested and should just work with Mongo HQ.
+If you host your mongo db somewhere else, just make sure you have access from your local machine.

 ## Installation

     $ heroku plugins:install http://github.com/pedro/heroku-mongo-sync.git

 ## Config

-The plugin assumes your local mongo db is on the URL specified by MONGO_URL.
+The plugin assumes your local mongo db is running on your localhost with the standard settings (port 27017, no auth).
+It will use a database named after the current Heroku app name.

-Set it using the url format, like:
+You can change any of these defining the URL it should connect to, like:

-    export MONGO_URL = mongo://user:pass@localhost:27017/db
+    export MONGO_URL = mongo://user:pass@localhost:1234/db

-If not present, it will attempt to connect to localhost:27017, without auth, using the db named after the current Heroku app name.

-For production, it fetches the MONGO_URL from the Heroku app config vars.
+For production, it will fetch the MONGO_URL from the Heroku app config vars.

 ## Usage

 Get a copy of your production database with:

     $ heroku mongo:pull
-    Replacing the database at localhost with genesis.mongohq.com Syncing users... done
+    Replacing the myapp db at localhost with genesis.mongohq.com Syncing users (4)... done
-    Syncing permissions... done
+    Syncing permissions (4)... done
-    Syncing plans... done
+    Syncing plans (17)... done

 Update your production database with:

     $ heroku mongo:push
-    THIS WILL REPLACE ALL DATA ON genesis.mongohq.com WITH localhost Are you sure? (y/n) y
+    THIS WILL REPLACE ALL DATA FOR myapp ON genesis.mongohq.com WITH localhost Are you sure? (y/n) y
-    Syncing users... done
+    Syncing users (4)... done
-    Syncing permissions... done
+    Syncing permissions (4)... done
-    Syncing plans... done
+    Syncing plans (17)... done

+As usual, in case you're not inside the app checkout you can specify the app you want to pull/push to:

+    $ heroku mongo:pull --app myapp-staging

+If you're inside a checkout with multiple apps deployed, you can also specify the one to pull/push to by the git remote:

+    $ heroku mongo:pull --remote staging

 ## Notes

-Use at your risk.
+Use at your own risk.

 Created by Pedro Belo